Strategic Network Grants

 - a Personal Data Form (Form 100) for the applicant and each co-applicant; and

-- an Information Required from Organizations Participating in Research Partnerships Programs form (Form 183A) and a letter of support from each partner detailing how the proposed network results will benefit their organization and the amount of cash or in-kind they will contribute to aid network activities.
+- an Information Required from Organizations Participating in Research Partnerships Programs form (Form 183A) and a letter of support from each partner detailing how the results of the proposed network will benefit their organization and the amount of cash or in-kind they will contribute to aid network activities.
 (Refer to the instructions for completing Form 183A for details.)
 Letters from federal government departments must be signed at the Director General-level or equivalent.

 Refer to the instructions for completing a Strategic Network application.